 Ayurveda is a system that delves into the roots of illnesses.
 It recognises severe imbalances and the inability to deal with them as the cause of addictive behaviour.
 Addicts use substances to escape the severe turmoil and tension they experience within themselves as a result of these imbalances.
-Therefore, the Ayurvedic approach is to use treatments aimed at bringing the mind, body and soul to a balanced, healthy and peaceful state, as well as empowering patients to cope with stress.
+Therefore, the Ayurvedic approach is to use treatments to bring a healthy and peaceful state, and help cope with stress.
 When they stop experiencing states of intense chaos, the tendency to abuse substances naturally disappears.

 Ayurvedic treatments for alcohol addiction or any other addiction– and any illness, for that matter – are tailored to the patient’s specific psycho-physiological constitution.
 This means that the expert first analyses the excess and lack of doshas, namely: vata, pitta and kapha.
 Based on this in-depth analysis, they formulate a custom plan that may consist of a combination of treatments and remedies to tackle various aspects of the issue.

 Detoxification is one of the most essential parts of de-addiction, since substance abuse introduces a combination of deadly toxins in the addict’s body.
 Panchakarma treatments such as Virechana, purify the blood and organs using oils, laxatives and herbal medicines.
 They kick-start an in-depth cleansing process in the body, inducing it to flush out all the poisonous remains.

 Ayurvedic treatments for detoxification produce a powerful de-stressing effect on the mind.
 As the body starts to feel pure and clean, the mind also reflects this state, becoming more steady and relaxed.

 Read more about Cleansing & Detoxification